-- the pain at the time of injury,
+• Severity of pain felt at the time of injury.

-- length of the area which is painful to touch,
+• Palpable length of the hamstring that is painful to the touch.

-- location of area that is painful to touch
+• Specific location of the area that is painful to touch.

-- and pain bending forward to touch your toes.
+• Pain experienced with bending forward and trying to touch toes.

-If you have pain bending to touch your toes, significant pain at the time of injury with pain indicating a high hamstring strain where there is tenderness to touch starting high up near the fold of the buttocks and extending a distance into the posterior thigh sadly these are all predictors of a poor prognosis.
+If the individual has pain bending to touch their toes, significant pain at the time of injury, with pain indicating a high hamstring strain where there is tenderness to touch starting high up near the fold of the buttocks that extends a distance into the posterior thigh then these are all predictors of a poor prognosis.
 With these factors indicating a potentially slow and drawn out recovery process for the athlete.

-Following a hamstring injury where possible it is important to start treatment early, starting early management can help reduce your time taken to return to sport.
-Getting advice regarding the management of your acute strain and then subsequently a rehabilitation programme with strict guidelines on your checklist for return to sport is crucial for reducing both the time out of action and the likelihood of any injury recurrence.
-For the program to be successful, a rehabilitation strengthening program for hamstring recovery following injury needs to tie in 3 sessions a week into the athletes other training commitments be it running, other cardio, weights… for the program to be successful.
+Following a hamstring injury where possible it is important to start treatment early.
+Early management can help reduce the time taken to return to sport.
+Obtaining professional advice from a physiotherapist regarding the management of your hamstring strain and prescription of an appropriate rehabilitation program with strict guidelines on your checklist regarding return to sport is crucial for reducing both the time out of action and the likelihood of any injury recurrence.
+For the program to be successful, a rehabilitation strengthening program for hamstring injury recovery ideally would tie in around 3 sessions a week of targeted work into the athletes other training commitments (be they running, other cardio, weights…).

-Nordic Hamstring Exercise, Your Go To Hamstring Exercise
+Nordic Hamstring Exercises As A Go To Hamstring Strengthening Exercise

-The Nordic Hamstring Exercise is a partner assisted strengthening exercise for hamstrings that has been shown to decrease the incidence of hamstring strains by 60% and reduce recurrence by 80% and as a result should make up a part of most hamstring rehabilitation programs as individual progress towards returning to play, as well as those looking to reduce the likelihood of re injury when already successfully back playing.
+The Nordic hamstring exercise is a partner (or equipment) assisted eccentric strengthening exercise for hamstrings.
+It has been shown to decrease the incidence of hamstring strains by 60% and reduce recurrence by 80%.
+As a result Nordic hamstring curls are an exercise included in most hamstring rehabilitation programs as individual progress towards returning to play, as well as those looking to reduce the likelihood of re injury when already successfully back playing.

-Not only is appropriate assessment and prescription of a good sport specific rehabilitation program crucial when managing any hamstring strain acute or recurrent, the importance of timing any return to sport can not be underestimated.
-Some research has suggested on return to play the athlete has a 30% increased risk of recurrence up until week 14 post injury.
-A check list for return to play should always include a T – Test of agility involving sprinting, bending, turning, and backwards running and must be able to be performed at 100% totally pain free prior to any return to sport where fast running is involved.
+Not only is appropriate assessment and prescription of a sport specific rehabilitation program crucial when managing a hamstring strain (be it, acute, or recurrent), the importance of timing the return to sport moment can not be underestimated.
+Some research has suggested on return to play the athlete has a 30% increased risk of recurrence of their hamstring injury up until week 14 post-injury.

-A basic rule to follow which I use is if you can’t train at 100% you can not play, end of story!
-Game play typically encourages athletes to give the clichéd “110%” therefore any athlete holding back at training (however much) to protect their hamstring in my experience has little to no chance of lasting the match with out suffering a disappointing re-injury to their hamstring.
+Also a basic rule to follow is if you can’t train at 100% you can not play, end of story!
+Actual game play typically encourages athletes to give the clichéd “110%” therefore any athlete holding back at training (however much) to protect their hamstring in my experience has little, to no chance of lasting the actual competitive match with out suffering a disappointing re-injury to their hamstring.
 So the rule is… Only can the idea of an actual match be entertained when training is unrestricted.
 The classic training at 90% on a Thursday night to test it out and then playing on the weekend, is fraught with risk and is not recommended.
 If an athlete is doing this then I would suggest they are not ready and should continue their rehab in the coming week and return once having successfully trained at 100%.

 Disclaimer: This information is provided as an educational service and is not intended to serve as a substitute for personalized medical advice.
 Sydney Physio Clinic does not endorse any treatments, procedures, products mentioned in this post.
-Anyone seeking specific advice or assistance regarding hamstring strain management should consult his or her orthopaedic surgeon, general practitioner, sports medicine specialist or physiotherapist.
+Anyone seeking specific advice, or assistance regarding “hamstring strain” should consult his, or her physiotherapist, orthopaedic surgeon, general practitioner, sports medicine specialist, or otherwise appropriately skilled medical practitioner.